mike99mac/minimy-mike99mac/README.md

 This code enables a device to play music by voice.

-I worked with Mycroft since 2019, but the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work the Mycroft employees and contributors did to get us this far.
+I worked with Mycroft since 2019, and was able to get a prototype music skill, based on mpc/mpd, working.
+But the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work the Mycroft employees and contributors did to get us this far.

 OVOS is a fork of Mycroft and Neon is another layer on top.
-I tried OVOS but was not able to get a music skill working after a couple weeks.
+I tried OVOS but was not able to get my music skill working after a couple weeks.
 I still haven't given up on it - no doubt it will only get better and easier to install.

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire but wasn't well received.
 Thankfully, Ken Smith put it on github, it was forked, and here we are.
 Ken has been a great help in answering my many questions - **Thanks Dude!**
 So I continue to try to *give back to the community* while *standing on the shoulders* of so many others.

-This document focuses on how to get the solution running, and starts from the very beginning.
+This document describes how to get the solution running, and starts from the very beginning.

 ## The build